cse112-sp20/Team-Warmup-CRUD-App-MiniProject/README.md

   - Use API endpoint instead of stright update to firebase for data santiization

 #### The pipeline need to test:
+ - Auto deploy new version.
  - Test API endpoints
+ - End to end test for each function